TADA! Tuning Audio Diffusion Models through Activation Steering: Background and methodology

 where $\mathbf{Q} = \mathbf{h}_{l-1}^{(t)} \mathbf{W}_Q$, $\mathbf{K} = \mathbf{c} \mathbf{W}_K$, $\mathbf{V} = \mathbf{c} \mathbf{W}_V$, and $\{\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V,\mathbf{W}_O\}$ are the learned weights.
 This output is further added to the residual stream as $\mathbf{h}_l^{(t)} = \mathbf{h}_{l-1}^{(t)} + \text{CrossAttn}(\mathbf{h}_{l-1}^{(t)}, \mathbf{c})$.

 \paragraph{Activation Patching.} To identify which layers control specific musical concepts, we employ activation patching~\citep{NEURIPS2022_6f1d43d5} illustrated in \cref{fig:trace_schema}.
-For a concept $c$ (e.g., ``female vocal''), we define a set of counterfactual prompt pairs $(\mathcal{P}_c, \mathcal{P}_{\tilde{c}})$ where $\mathcal{P}_c$ contains the concept and $\mathcal{P}_{\tilde{c}}$ does not.
-First, we generate audio with the target prompt $\mathcal{P}_c$, caching the cross-attention keys $\mathbf{K}_l = \mathbf{c}\mathbf{W}_K$ and the values $\mathbf{V}_l = \mathbf{c}\mathbf{W}_V$ at each layer $l$.
+For a concept $c$ (e.g., ``male voice''), we define a set of counterfactual prompt pairs $(\mathcal{P}_c, \mathcal{P}_{\tilde{c}})$ where $\mathcal{P}_c$ contains the concept and $\mathcal{P}_{\tilde{c}}$ its semantic counterpart.

+We generate audio with the target prompt $\mathcal{P}_c$, caching the attention keys $\mathbf{K}_l = \mathbf{c}\mathbf{W}_K$ and the values $\mathbf{V}_l = \mathbf{c}\mathbf{W}_V$ at each layer $l$.
 Then, while generating audio with the source prompt $\mathcal{P}_{\tilde{c}}$, we patch layer $l$ by substituting its keys and values with the cached ones from $\mathcal{P}_c$ run.
 Finally, we compare how the intervention affects similarity between the generated audio and the prompt describing the concept $c$.
 If the output audio for the patched run exhibits concept $c$, we identify $l$ as a \emph{functional layer} for $c$.

-\paragraph{Contrastive Activation Addition (CAA).} We compute steering vectors following CASteer~\citep{gaintseva2025casteer} to enable fine-grained control over musical attributes.
-Given $N$ contrastive prompt pairs $\{(\mathcal{P}_c^{(i)}, \mathcal{P}_{\tilde{c}}^{(i)})\}_{i=1}^N$ for concept $c$, we collect cross-attention outputs and compute the steering vector $\mathbf{v}_c^{\text{CAA}}$ as: